mikelewek/FSD_P4_ConferenceApp/README.md

 * The Session and SessionForm model and endpoints were created as necessary, utilizing required variables in the project outline.
 * The Session class properties: typeOfSession and speakerKey endpoints were created.
 A speakerKey property was added to the Session and SessionForm class to create a ancestor relationship with a speaker's profile entity key, to allow the user to assign and sort by speaker.
 A typeOfSession property was added to the Session and SessionForm model which allows the user to insert and sort by type.
 * An endpoint was created to get all sessions (getConferenceSessions).
 The CONF_GET_REQUEST is set as the request message class and SessionForm is set as the response message class.
 Sessions are queried in the datastore using the websafeConferenceKey and a SessionForm message object is returned containing all sessions.
-* The getConferenceSessionsByType endpoint uses CONF_GET_TYPE_REQUEST as the request message class.
-The websafeConferenceKey is queried and returned from the datastore, if it exists.
+* The getConferenceSessionsByType - The websafeConferenceKey is queried and returned from the datastore, if it exists.
 The SessionForms form message is returned as the response message.
-* The getSessionsBySpeaker endpoint uses CONF_GET_SPEAKER_REQUEST as the request message class.
-Sessions are queried, replicating the previous two functions.
+* The getSessionsBySpeaker - Sessions are queried, replicating the previous two functions.
 * Wishlist endpoints were created as described in Task #2 below.
 * The getConferenceSessionsByHighlights endpoint queries a conference and filters by highlights similar the the getSessionsBySpeaker and getConferenceSessionsByType endpoints above.
 * The getProfileByEmail endpoint queries a user's profile by email using PROFILE_GET_REQUEST as the request message class and Conferenceform as the response class.